-Total Time: about 30 minutes, plus marinating time
+Total time: 30 minutes, plus cooling and refrigerating time

 2 tablespoons fresh lime juice